bassam-khafagy127/KMPAttendancePOC/README.md

   ```shell
   .\gradlew.bat :composeApp:run
   ```

-### Build and Run Web Application

-To build and run the development version of the web app, use the run configuration from the run widget in your IDE's toolbar or run it directly from the terminal:
-- for the Wasm target (faster, modern browsers):
-  - on macOS/Linux
-    ```shell
-    ./gradlew :composeApp:wasmJsBrowserDevelopmentRun
-    ```
-  - on Windows
-    ```shell
-    .\gradlew.bat :composeApp:wasmJsBrowserDevelopmentRun
-    ```
-- for the JS target (slower, supports older browsers):
-  - on macOS/Linux
-    ```shell
-    ./gradlew :composeApp:jsBrowserDevelopmentRun
-    ```
-  - on Windows
-    ```shell
-    .\gradlew.bat :composeApp:jsBrowserDevelopmentRun
-    ```

 ### Build and Run iOS Application

 To build and run the development version of the iOS app, use the run configuration from the run widget